381 Thanks for Hunting for Sustainable Food Projects with Us!

 In light of the high quality of nominations we received this year, we have good reason to be optimistic that we will succeed in transitioning to a sustainable global food system, hopefully during this decade.

 The Food Planet Prize Jury will now carefully assess the shortlisted nominations.
-During 2 meetings that will take place in July, Jury members will narrow down the secretariat’s selection, with a particular eye on the most scalable and impactful solutions.
-This will be followed by further documentation of the selected initiatives.
+Jury members will narrow down the secretariat’s selection, with a particular eye on the most scalable and impactful solutions.
+Further documentation of the selected initiatives will then follow.

 We will then present the finalists and their initiatives in October, before announcing the Prizewinners in November.
 Stay tuned!